BlueSteve1926/3PAD-AS91906-91907/README.md

 - You can view all your scores in the "Previous Scores" page, which the button is located on the lobby screen.
 The lobby screen also has a button on the top-left to view the leaderboard where all the top scores of every registered user are ranked.
 Both leaderboard and previous scores are categorised results by difficulty - use the combo box to select a difficulty and view its records.
 - If you want to log out, the logout button is located at the top-right of the lobby screen.
 After logging out, you can either log in or sign up, or click the "Quit" button to exit the program.

+Note: Since the program's window size is automatically maximised and is designed for 1920x1080 screen sizes, a 1080p screen device is recommended.
+Otherwise, display settings can be changed in the "Display" section in your device's "Settings" utility by changing the "Scale" and/or "Display resolution" properties.
+An insufficient screen size can obscure some of the widgets from view, making several of the program's functions and features inaccessible.

 Testing